casper-network/docs/source/docs/casper/design/execution-semantics.md

 After a node accepts a new deploy, it will gossip to all other nodes.
 A validator node will put the deploy into the block proposer buffer.
 The validator leader will pick the deploy from the block proposer buffer to create a new block for the chain.
 This mechanism is efficient and ensures all nodes in the network eventually hold the given deploy.

 ### Block Proposed
-Validator leader for this round will propose a block which includes as many deploys from the block proposer buffer as can fit in a block.
+The validator leader for this round will propose a block that includes as many deploys from the block proposer buffer as can fit in a block.

 ### Block Gossiped
 The proposed block is propagated to all other nodes.